 51- “Traveling – it leaves you speechless, then turns you into a storyteller.” – Ibn Battuta

-55- “We live in a wonderful world that is full of beauty, charm, and adventure.
-There is no end to the adventures we can have if only we seek them with our eyes open.” – Jawaharlal Nehru
+Jawaharlal Nehru was right: there is no end to the adventures we can have if only we seek them with our eyes open.

 Life is short and 10 or 15 years can fly past in a flash.